Gomo-star-creator/Society-Management/README.md

 # Student Society Management App

-A full-stack web application for managing a student society's members, events, and attendance — built with **ASP.NET Core**, **MySQL**, and a vanilla **HTML/CSS/JS** front end.
+While volunteering at ITime as an administator I got the idea to build a full-stack web application for managing a student society in a singular place to update our documentation.
+The application manages the society's members, events, and attendance - built with **ASP.NET Core**, **MySQL**, and a vanilla **HTML/CSS/JS** front end.
 Includes role-based access: admins manage events and view attendance, members view events and mark their own attendance.

 ## Features

-- **Authentication** — sign up as a member, sign in, role-based session handling
+- **Authentication** - sign up as a member, sign in, role-based session handling
-- **Members** — view all society members
+- **Members** - view all society members
-- **Events** — admins create events; all users view them
+- **Events** - admins create events; all users view them
-- **Attendance** — members toggle their own attendance per event; admins view attendance for any event
+- **Attendance** - members toggle their own attendance per event; admins view attendance for any event
-- **Role-based UI** — the frontend renders different views for Admin vs Member without any page reload
+- **Role-based UI** - the frontend renders different views for Admin vs Member without any page reload

 ## Tech stack